maciejczarnacki/hindbrain.py/README.md

 Currently, it is possible to construct linear networks (so-called dense networks), but the work is ongoing and in the near future I will expand it with the possibility of constructing convolutional neural networks.
 We have a number of activation functions at our disposal: linear function, hyperbolic tangent, sigmoid, relu, elu, softmax.
 There are three loss functions available: mean squared error, mean absolute error, binary and categorical cross entropy.
-Currently, only one method for optimizing (training) the network is available, it is the stochastic gradient descent method.
+Currently, three methods for optimizing (training) the network are available: Stochastic Gradient Descent with momentum, Root Mean Squared Propagation and one variation of the Adam - Adaptive Moment Estimation  optimizer AMSGrad.

 **Let's see some code.**